 Dr. Turban is regularly interviewed by the media to comment on issues regarding the mental health of LGBTQ youth.
 He and his work have been quoted over 100 times for outlets including NPR’s All Things Considered, The Daily Show with Trevor Noah, ABC’s 20/20 with Diane Sawyer, The New York Times, NBC News, Rolling Stone, The Washington Post, Vox, Reuters, GQ, Vogue, CBC, and Vanity Fair, among others.
 He is a member of the media committee of The American Academy of Child & Adolescent Psychiatry and the communications council of The American Psychiatric Association.

 Dr. Turban graduated from Harvard University magna cum laude with a B.A. in neurobiology.
 He earned his MD and MHS degrees from Yale School of Medicine, where he was an HHMI medical research fellow and graduated with highest honors with an award-winning thesis entitled, “Evolving Treatment Paradigms for Transgender Youth.”
-He completed his adult psychiatry training at MGH/McLean (Harvard Medical School).
+He completed his adult psychiatry training at MGH/McLean (Harvard Medical School) and his child and adolescent psychiatry training at Stanford University School of Medicine.

 Ken Zimmerman, JD